TomPlum/advent-of-code-2019/README.md

 However, towards the latter half of the days, there were consistencies in the naming that started to make the language a little more ubiquitous.
 This allowed me to start grouping packages together and start abstracting out common code.

 I created two Gradle root projects, `implementation` and `solutions`.
-With the former having a sub-project, `common`, for behaviour that is commonly used across multiple days.
+With the former having sub-projects, `common`, for behaviour that is commonly used across multiple days and `test-support` for unit test utility classes.

     -implementation
         -common
+        -test-support
     -solutions

 ### Design